 Penalties, including points, a fine or a ban, can have serious effects on your life:

-- A large fine can cause you financial difficulties
+- a large fine can cause you financial difficulties; and

 From dealing with fixed penalty tickets for speeding fines, to providing advice and representation at court, Lupton Fawcett dedicated driving offence solicitors can guide you through what is a very complex area of law by giving you the insight and advice you need to present your motoring offence case in the best possible light.

 Whatever your circumstances, finding out the options available to you and obtaining the best guidance is critical.
-Our lawyers, based in Leeds, York and Sheffield, provide practical, competitively priced solutions to help drivers in Yorkshire and the rest of the UK minimise the impact of motoring offences.
+Our lawyers, based in Leeds, York and Sheffield, provide practical, competitively priced solutions to help drivers across the UK to minimise the impact of motoring offences.

 Our team is particularly successful at persuading courts that the loss of a licence will cause exceptional hardship, thus allowing drivers to stay on the road.

 If you are facing an allegation of a road traffic offence, we can help you keep your licence, plead for a lighter punishment or help to have the accusations dropped.
-Use the details below to get in touch with us, or if you require immediate assistance contact Meghan Waldron on 07469 859708 or Jeremy Scott on 07971 520407.
+Use the details on the enquiry form to get in touch with us, or please call us on our 24/7 mobile number on 07971 520 407.